 - Caffeine (coffee, soda, energy drinks)

-Of course, everyone has a different body, and each individual body should be listened to.
+Of course, everyone has a different body.
 It makes sense to test different foods on a small scale to see which foods need to be eliminated.

 Additional Tips for Bladder Health